PoisotLab/ms_straight_lines/manuscript.md

 Yet recent advances in the study of probabilistic ecological networks show that the existence of links, and connectance itself is best thought of as a probabilistic quantity [@PoisCirt16].
-Given that connectance drives most of the metrics of food web structure [@PoisGrav14], it is critical to have a reliable means of measuring differences from the expectation.
+Given that connectance drives most of the measures of food web structure [@PoisGrav14], it is critical to have a reliable means of measuring differences from the expectation.
 We provide a way to assess whether the number of links in a network (and therefore its connectance) is surprising.
 We do so using maths rather than simulations.